nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p29 -->
 The church is often described as **the Body of Christ**, emphasizing both its unity and diversity.
 With Christ as the head, the church functions as a living organism where every believer plays an essential and potentially diverse role.
 Each member is uniquely gifted and contributes to the health and mission of the body according to their own function.
 This image highlights the interdependence of believers, specifically that the body must be connected to function, and that our function is collaborative not competitive.
-When every part works together, the body grows and thrives in unity and love (<span class="x-scripture" data-type="ref" data-book="1 Corinthians" data-chapter="12" data-verses="12-27" data-lang="en" data-version="NKJV">1 Corinthians 12:12-27</span>; <span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="4" data-verses="15-16" data-lang="en" data-version="NKJV">Ephesians 4:15-16</span>; <span class="x-scripture" data-type="ref" data-book="Colossians" data-chapter="1" data-verses="18" data-lang="en" data-version="NKJV">Colossians 1:18</span>).
+When every part works together, the body grows and thrives in unity and love (<span class="x-scripture" data-type="ref" data-book="1CO" data-chapter="12" data-verses="12-27" data-lang="en" data-version="NKJV">1 Corinthians 12:12-27</span>; <span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="4" data-verses="15-16" data-lang="en" data-version="NKJV">Ephesians 4:15-16</span>; <span class="x-scripture" data-type="ref" data-book="COL" data-chapter="1" data-verses="18" data-lang="en" data-version="NKJV">Colossians 1:18</span>).

 <!-- p30 -->